OuOLeaf/Test-Equalization/README.md

 Upon clicking the execution button, it proceeds with two primary functions:
 1. **Training**: The IRT (Item Response Theory) model undergoes training
-2. **User Redirection**: Users are automatically redirected to the report page designed for visualization and search table.
+2. **Redirection**: Users are automatically redirected to the report page designed for visualization and search table.

 <div align="center">